JennifferLockwood/test_plan_template/IEEE_829_test_plan_template.md

 What are the overall risks to the project with an emphasis on the testing process?

-<li>Lack of personnel resources when testing is to begin.</li>
+<li>* Lack of personnel resources when testing is to begin.</li>
-<li>Lack of availability of required hardware, software, data or tools.</li>
+<li>* Lack of availability of required hardware, software, data or tools.</li>
-<li>Late delivery of the software, hardware or tools.</li>
+<li>* Late delivery of the software, hardware or tools.</li>
-<li>Delays in training on the application and/or tools.</li>
+<li>* Delays in training on the application and/or tools.</li>
-<li>Changes to the original requirements or designs.</li>
+<li>* Changes to the original requirements or designs.</li>

 Specify what will be done for various events, for example:

-Requirements definition will be complete by January 1, 19XX, and, if the requirements change after that date, the following actions will be taken:
+* Requirements definition will be complete by January 1, 19XX, and, if the requirements change after that date, the following actions will be taken:

-<li>The test schedule and development schedule will move out an appropriate
+<li>  - The test schedule and development schedule will move out an appropriate
 number of days.
 This rarely occurs, as most projects tend to have fixed delivery dates.</li>
-<li>The number of test performed will be reduced.</li>
+<li>  - The number of test performed will be reduced.</li>
-<li>The number of acceptable defects will be increased.
+<li>  - The number of acceptable defects will be increased.
- <li>These two items could lower the overall quality of the delivered
+<li>    - These two items could lower the overall quality of the delivered
  product.</li>

 </li>
-<li>Resources will be added to the test team.</li>
+<li>  - Resources will be added to the test team.</li>
-<li>The test team will work overtime (this could affect team morale).</li>
+<li>  - The test team will work overtime (this could affect team morale).</li>
-<li>The scope of the plan may be changed.</li>
+<li>  - The scope of the plan may be changed.</li>
-<li>There may be some optimization of resources.
+<li>  - There may be some optimization of resources.
 This should be avoided, if
 possible, for obvious reasons.</li>
-<li>You could just QUIT.
+<li>  - You could just QUIT.
 A rather extreme option to say the least.</li>

 Management is usually reluctant to accept scenarios such as the one above